 If you only have a few papers, using a scissors to cut the personal information on the paper will work.
 But over time that can become a hassle.
 There are many shredders available now at reasonable prices.

 I got my shredder a few years ago from Office Max.
 It’s their brand.
-Here is a similar one from Amazon (Affiliate link).
 Most shredders for the home are light to medium duty.
 You can get heavy duty ones but they can be expensive.
 The biggest thing you want to look for is the high security micro cut.
 Another advantage to those tiny pieces of paper is you don’t have to empty the container as often.
-I told you I like to keep things easy.
+I do like to keep things easy.

 Trash Can and Recycling Can

 These seem obvious, especially the trash can.
 Most people have one near their desk or area where they handle paperwork.
 But do you also have a recycling can nearby?
 Any basic paper can be recycled as long as it doesn’t have personal information on it.
 (See above).
 When I use to go through the mail or declutter a file folder I would put the papers for recycling on the floor next to me.
 The ones for shredding went on the floor on the other side of the desk.
 The shredder is nearby so it was easy to pick up those papers to shred them.
 The recycling papers had to be picked up and taken into the recycling bin in the kitchen.
 Not a big deal but an extra daily step.

 When I got my new desk I decided to get a new small trash can.
 While looking online I came across this narrow one that came in a two pack.
 I figured it would fit under my desk while still being out of the way.
 This small little purchase has made it so much easier to put the recycle papers in one can and the trash in the other.
 No more papers for recycling on the floor.
 When it gets full I empty it into the curbside recycling bin in the garage.
 Or it gets empty on trash/recycling day.